Past Projects

 • Features:

-• New prefabricated Waren Truss with a clear width of 3m.
-(1m wider than the existing bridge)
+• New prefabricated Warren Truss with a clear width of 3 meters (1 meter wider than the existing bridge)

 • New asphalt and pavement markings